 Nutrition International and Government of Tanzania collaboration helps produce new national nutrition action plan

-On September 6, the Government of Tanzania launched their ambitious new National Multi-sectoral Nutrition Action Plan, with support from Nutrition International's TAN project.
+On September 6, the Government of Tanzania launched their ambitious new National Multi-sectoral Nutrition Action Plan, with support from Nutrition International.

 Posted on September 19, 2017

 DAR ES SALAAM, TANZANIA ― On September 6, 2017, the Government of Tanzania launched their National Multi-sectoral Nutrition Action Plan (NMNAP) 2016-2021.
-This ambitious plan was developed with support from Nutrition International’s Technical Assistance for Nutrition (TAN) project, funded by DFID, and through close collaboration with partners including UNICEF and the Tanzania Food and Nutrition Center (TFNC).
+This ambitious plan was developed with support from Nutrition International, through its Nutrition Technical Assistance Mechanism (NTEAM)’s Technical Assistance for Nutrition (TAN) project, funded by DFID, and through close collaboration with partners including UNICEF and the Tanzania Food and Nutrition Center (TFNC).

 “Tanzania has made great strides in recent years to address malnutrition and this plan, which integrates nutrition across all the social development sectors, is a crucial next step in ultimately ensuring every Tanzanian has the opportunity to live a full and healthy life.
 Nutrition International will continue to be an active partner in the Government of Tanzania’s fight against malnutrition and we are eager to work with them to deliver on both the NMNAP and Sustainable Development Goals.”